DonggeLiu/ProFuzzBench/scripts/README.md

 # One command to run them all

+After:
+1. Building the docker image of a benchmark subject (e.g. the [README.md](https://github.com/Alan32Liu/ProFuzzBench/tree/temp/subjects/FTP/LightFTP) of `lightftp` ),
+2. Creating a `Record` directory in the root of this repo (i.e. `/../ProFuzzBench/Record/`)

-After building the docker image of a benchmark subject (e.g. `lightftp`), the script `run_all` allows us to automatically run experiments with that subject, collect experiement results, and analyse results in one command.
+The script `run_all` allows us to automatically run experiments with that subject, collect experiement results, and analyse results in one command.

 ## Command
 ### tl;df